-Java Management Extensions (JMX) is a specification for monitoring and managing Java applications.
-It enables a generic management system to monitor your application; raise notifications when the application needs attention; and change the state of your application to remedy problems.
+This chapter provides an overview of Java Management Extensions (JMX), a specification for monitoring and managing Java applications.
+JMX enables a generic management system to monitor your application; raise notifications when the application needs attention; and change the state of your application to remedy problems.
 Like SNMP and other management standards, JMX is a public specification and many vendors of commonly used monitoring products support it.
 WebLogic Server uses the Java Management Extensions (JMX) 1.2 implementation that is included in JDK 6.
-The following sections describe how Java applications can use JMX to expose runtime metrics and control points to management systems:

-- Section 2.1, "What Management Services Can You Develop with JMX?" - Section 2.2, "Creating Management-Aware Applications" - Section 2.3, "When Is It Appropriate to Use JMX?" - Section 2.4, "JMX Layers" - Section 2.5, "Indirection and Introspection" - Section 2.6, "Notifications and Monitor MBeans"
+- What Management Services Can You Develop with JMX?

+- Creating Management-Aware Applications

+- When Is It Appropriate to Use JMX?

+- JMX Layers

+- Indirection and Introspection

+- Notifications and Monitor MBeans

-For information about other APIs and utilities that you can use to manage Java EE applications on WebLogic Server, refer to "Overview of WebLogic Server System Administration" in Introduction to Oracle WebLogic Server.
+For information about other APIs and utilities that you can use to manage Java EE applications on WebLogic Server, see "Overview of WebLogic Server System Administration" in Understanding Oracle WebLogic Server.